-As you know, Administrative Authorities (AAs) are private, not-for-profit corporations that administer legislation and regulate specific business sectors on behalf of our ministry.
+Administrative Authorities (AAs) are private, not-for-profit corporations that administer legislation and regulate specific business sectors on behalf of our ministry.
 TSSA is an AA that administers regulations under the Technical Standards and Safety Act, 2000.
-While MGCS is responsible for legislation and regulations, TSSA is responsible for operations including meeting EBR requirements.
+While MGCS is responsible for legislation and regulations, TSSA, which is not housed within the ministry, is responsible for operations including meeting EBR requirements.

-TSSA appreciates your acknowledgement of its prompt and consistent posting of decision notices on the environmental registry.
+TSSA appreciates your acknowledgement of its improved performance in the quality of notices for instruments posted on the registry.

 To view other ministries’ EBR report cards, go to Government Performance on this website and select the ministry of your choice.

 The ECO’s full report to the Legislative Assembly on the 2016/2017 EBR report cards can be accessed here.